Home front during World War II: Diaries

+Production and rationing

 Food

 Agricultural production in the home islands held up well during the war until the bombing started.
 It fell from an index of 110 in 1942 to 84 in 1944 and only 65 in 1945.
 Worse, imports dried up.
 Food rationing began in 1938 and the food rationing system was effective throughout the war, and there were no serious incidences of malnutrition.
 A government survey in Tokyo showed that in 1944 families depended on the black market for 9% of their rice, 38% of their fish, and 69% of their vegetables.
 The government was involved in a variety of other ways beyond implementing rationing; with price controls being implemented on perishable food in September 1939 and "By 1942, rice, wheat, barley, and rye were monopolized by the government".

 The Japanese domestic food supply depended upon imports, which were largely cut off by the American submarine and bombing campaigns.
 Likewise there was little deep sea fishing, so that the fish ration by 1941 was mostly squid harvested from coastal waters.
 The result was a growing food shortage, especially in the cities.
 There was some malnutrition but no reported starvation.
 Despite government rationing of food, some families were forced to spend more than their monthly income could offer on black market food purchases.
 They would rely on savings or exchange food for clothes or other possessions.
 To try and make up for food, open urban areas were dedicated to food production and many households had their own gardens.